Anube9/miRNA-Expression-Correlation-Analysis-and-Heatmap-Visualization/README.md

 # miRNA-Expression-Correlation-Analysis-and-Heatmap-Visualization
-This project analyzes and visualizes miRNA (microRNA) expression correlations across various cancer types using R programming.
+This project aims to analyze and visualize miRNA (microRNA) expression correlations across various cancer types using R programming.